frankheat/offsecnotes/content/android/network-interception.md

 ---
-title: "Network Interception"
+title: "Network interception"
 weight: 4
 description: "Learn Android network interception techniques for pentesting.
 Covers cleartext traffic, SSL interception, certificate handling, and bypassing restrictions with VPNs and transparent proxies."
 ---

-# Network Interception
+# Network interception

 In android there are several ways to make HTTP requests.
 For example using `HttpURLConnection` (low-level API built into Java), `OkHttp` (A popular third-party library) etc.